 • The maintenance of statutory company records and registers and making these available for public inspection in the relevant places

-• Ensuring compliance with the Companies Act 2006
+• Ensuring compliance with the Companies Act 2006 and other relevant legislation

 • The preparation and filing of annual confirmation statements